>

 Bariatric Surgery Procedures

 Bariatric surgery is constantly evolving.
-Once cutting-edge procedures are now considered to be routine; and new procedures and techniques are being researched and implemented every year.
+Once cutting-edge procedures are now considered routine, and new procedures and techniques are being researched and rolled out every year.
 From the most minimally invasive surgical procedures to the most complex, there is a surgery to address most needs.
 Some of the most commonly performed surgeries are as follows:

 Gastric Bypass Surgery

-Gastric bypass is widely considered to be the gold standard in bariatric surgery procedures because it offers a patient a high degree of weight loss and disease resolution potential and has a long track record.1 Gastric bypass involves both the cutting of a portion of the stomach, creating a small stomach pouch and the re-routing of the small intestine.
-This surgical technique creates weight loss potential by restriction of quantity (small pouch) and malabsorption of calories (re-routing of the intestines).
-While the procedure provides the potential for excellent weight loss, it is also the most complex of the three most common bariatric surgeries, Roux-en-Y Gastric Bypass, Gastric Sleeve, and the Gastric Banding.
+Gastric bypass is widely considered the gold standard in bariatric surgery procedures because it offers a patient a high degree of weight loss and disease resolution potential with a long track record.1 Gastric bypass involves both the cutting away of a portion of the stomach, creating a small stomach pouch, and the re-routing of the small intestine.
+This surgical technique creates weight loss potential by restricting quantity (small pouch) and malabsorption of calories (re-routing of the intestines).
+While the procedure provides the potential for excellent weight loss, it is also a complex operation.
 Today, gastric bypass is performed laparoscopically or robotically using tiny incisions rather than the traditional single, large incision in the abdomen.
 Learn more about gastric bypass by clicking here.

 When gastric bypass is performed robotically, this refers to a laparoscopic (small incision) approach with the aid of a surgical robot.
 With this option, the surgeon controls the robot remotely and their hand movements are translated to the robot with amazing precision.
-Combined with an incredible field of vision offered by the robot’s high definition camera, this procedure offers many benefits.
+Combined with an incredible field of vision offered by the robot’s high-definition camera, robotic surgery offers many benefits.

 Gastric Banding (Lap-Band®)

-Gastric banding surgery is otherwise known as the Lap-Band® or Realize Band procedure.
-Restriction is provided by a silicone ring wrapped around the top of the stomach.
+Gastric banding surgery is otherwise known as the Lap-Band® and restriction is provided by a silicone ring wrapped around the top of the stomach.
 The band is then tightened, forming two interconnected stomach chambers.
-The smaller top chamber becomes a primary receptacle for food and its size allows the patient to eat less food and feel full sooner.
+The smaller top chamber becomes a primary receptacle for food, and its size forces the patient to eat less food and feel full sooner.
 Consequently, patients lose weight at a steady pace.
 The band is both adjustable and removable as needed.
+Because of longer-term complication rates, the gastric band is rarely performed today.
 Learn more about the gastric band / Lap-Band® by clicking here.

 Gastric Sleeve (Sleeve Gastrectomy)

-The gastric sleeve procedure has gained in popularity over the last 5-10 years.
-Formerly, the gastric sleeve technique was used as the first part of a two-stage surgery for those who were extremely obese, i.e. with BMIs of over 60.
-The second stage of the procedure would have usually been a duodenal switch.
+The gastric sleeve procedure has quickly become the most popular bariatric procedure in the United States.
+Formerly, the gastric sleeve technique was used as the first part of a two-stage surgery for those who were extremely obese, i.e., with BMIs of over 50.
+The second stage of the procedure would have been a duodenal switch.

-Over the years, however, it became obvious that the gastric sleeve is an effective weight loss procedure on its own.
+Over the years, however, it became apparent that the gastric sleeve alone was an effective weight loss procedure.
 As a result, surgeons began to perform the gastric sleeve as a standalone procedure.
-The gastric sleeve offers weight loss and disease resolution results between that of gastric banding and gastric bypass.1 It is widely used and has become increasingly popular as a result of its simplicity.
+The gastric sleeve offers weight loss and disease resolution between gastric banding and gastric bypass.1 It is widely used and has become increasingly popular due to its simplicity.
 During the procedure, the surgeon cuts away a portion of the stomach, leaving a sleeve-shaped pouch in its place.
-The new stomach, about the size and shape of a banana, can hold less food, therefore, causing patients to lose weight due to restricted quantity.
+The new stomach, about the size and shape of a banana, holds far less food.
+The gastric sleeve offers a second benefit in the form of hormonal control.
+When the fundus of the stomach is removed, the primary hunger hormone (ghrelin) production center goes with it.
 Learn more about the gastric sleeve by clicking here.

 Duodenal Switch